Getty Images vs iStock: contributor royalty rates (2026), exclusivity & which to pick

 Same company, two storefronts

 iStock is Getty's more accessible, royalty-free brand; Getty Images is the premium side, where licensing prices — and individual sales — run higher.
 You submit to both through the same contributor portal and the same submission platform (ESP), so from a workflow point of view they are one pipeline feeding two storefronts at different price points.
+Because the pipeline is shared, the same keywords and Getty ESP CSV cover both brands.

 Exclusive vs non-exclusive: the real decision